mohamed-i-mousa/my-fv-solver/docs/DEVELOPER_GUIDE.md

    loop over cells instead of faces; inside each cell loop, iterate `cell.faceIndices()` + `cell.faceSigns()` to sum face contributions.

-`SIMPLE::addTransposeGradientSource` and `RANS::velocityDivergence` use the
+`Segregated::addTransposeGradientSource` and `RANS::velocityDivergence` use the
 gather approach.
 Prefer gather for new code: it is race-free, avoids temporary allocations, and often has better cache behavior.